1) AGADAH: THE JEWISH PEOPLE'S ABILITY TO AVOID SIN

 (b) The PARDES YOSEF (Parshas Bereishis) explains that the intent of Tosfos is to explain why the earth did what it did.
 Rav Yehudah implies that the earth sinned by doing something more than its usual absorption of liquids.
 What more did the earth do?
 Tosfos explains that the earth indeed did more than it was supposed to do by swallowing the blood completely without leaving a mark.
 This was done in order to cover up the evil deed of Kayin.

 This explanation is consistent with the Midrashim (discussed by the MAHARSHA here at length) which say that Kayin and Hevel divided the world between them.
 After he killed Hevel, Kayin's portion of earth rushed to swallow the blood of Hevel in order to hide Kayin's sin.
-(Y. MONTROSE)
+(Y. Montrose)